RefesonPinho/RefesonPinho/README.md

 -🌱 I am currently learning the Java language and database disciplines such as (create model, generate script, insert, update and query this data).

--👯 I'm looking to collaborate on a website development project, which I'm voluntarily as a scrum master being able to help, facilitate and learn how to lead teams within the development of applications in general in the field of technology.

 <div align="center">
   <a href="https://github.com/RefesonPinho ">